patricksavalle/slim-rest-api/README.md

 - Include in your source.

         <?php
         require './vendor/autoload.php';

-- Copy the `slim-rest-api.ini` file to the project-root and edit
+- Copy the `slim-rest-api.ini` file to the project-root and edit (put in your settings)

 ### Available Middleware

+This packages comes with a minimum of (optional) helpers and middleware.

 #### Validate parameters of a route